When we create a website, one of the most common issues we must address is how to list the site in search engines like Google.

 Whenever I talk to newbies who are not aware of how the search engine works, they think that they need to pay Google or other search engines to list their website.
 This is is not true, of course.
 You can show your website in a Google search for free.
 The only thing you need to work on is helping Google to find your blog.

-I have already shared my case-study on how to index your new website in 24 hours, and in this guide I will talk extensively about submitting your site map to Google’s Webmaster Tool.
+I have already shared my case-study on how to index your new website in 24 hours, and in this guide I will talk extensively about submitting your site map to Google’s Search console.

-Google Webmaster Tool (GWT) is a free tool that lets you control your website from the search engine’s perspective.
+Google search console (Formerly Google Webmaster Tool ) is a free tool that lets you control your website from the search engine’s perspective.
 I will not go into detail about GWT as I have already covered it in previous posts.
 In case you missed it, here is the first article to get you started:

 First we need to understand what a site map is, and why submitting your sitemap to search engines is important.

 A sitemap is an XML file that contains the URLs inside your blog.
 This file helps crawlers to find all of the URLs of your blog.
 There are many aspects of your site that a crawler will follow, such as the size of your sitemap and the number of URLs in your sitemap.
 In short, a sitemap is a complete index of your blog that you want search engine bots to see.